RoboJackets/software-training-old/projects/week_7/Instructions.md

 **Tip:** `std::vector` provides a constructor that initializes a vector with N copies of a value. ([Constructor 3 on cppreference.com](https://en.cppreference.com/w/cpp/container/vector/vector))

-**Tip:** All Eigen matrix and vector types provide a static `Zero()` function which returns a zero-initialized object.
-For example, `Eigen::Vector3d::Zero()` returns a 3-dimensional vector with all values set to zero.

 ### 5.2 Tuning the LQR controller

 Try playing around with some of the parameters in [nav_params_week_7.yaml](../../rj_training_bringup/config/nav_params_week_7.yaml) (in the [rj_training_bringup package](../../rj_training_bringup)).